rgitrepo/kubernetes-beginner-to-pro/docs/day4/static-pods.md

 ### Understanding the Path for Static Pods

-Static pods are defined in a specific path on the node's filesystem.
-This path is typically `/etc/kubernetes/manifests`, and the kubelet continuously monitors this directory for any pod definitions.
+Static Pods are defined in the node’s filesystem, usually in the `/etc/kubernetes/manifests` directory.
+The kubelet monitors this directory, and any YAML files placed here are automatically turned into Static Pods.

-Whenever a pod configuration file is added, removed, or modified in this directory, the kubelet will automatically create, delete, or update the corresponding pod.
+**Steps**:

-**Steps to Explore the Static Pod Path:**
+1. **Locate the Static Pod Path**:
-1. **Locate the Path:** The path where static pod configuration files are stored is usually `/etc/kubernetes/manifests`.

-   Example:
    ```bash
    cd /etc/kubernetes/manifests
    ls
    ```
-   This command will list all the configuration files for static pods.
+   This command lists all the Static Pod manifests.

+2. **Verify Pod Configuration**:
-2. **Verify Configuration Files:** You can inspect the contents of a static pod configuration file using the `cat` command.
+   You can inspect the contents of a static pod manifest using `cat`:

-   Example:
    ```bash
    cat kube-apiserver.yaml
    ```

-   This command will display the configuration details of the kube-apiserver pod, which is typically run as a static pod.
+3. **Create or Edit Static Pods**:
+   Edit the YAML file or add new ones to manage static pods.
+Any changes will automatically trigger the kubelet to restart or create new pods.

 [Back to TOC](#table-of-contents)